A winter weekend trip to Matroosberg Nature Reserve, camping in a cosy wood and hiking in the snow.

 The next morning, we went on a 35-minute out-and-back run to the Crystal Pools.
 It was about 7 km long, and an easy run on flat tracks.
 As a hike, it would take 1.5-2 hours.
 For this run/hike, you park at the parking by the private/group campsite, then set off past the Alpine Ski Hut.

 Apart from the pools, the scenery was lovely.
 There were interesting rock formations and colourful flower bushes.
-There were great views across the valley to snow-capped mountains, and I thought Alaska probably looks similar.
+There were great views across the valley of snow-capped mountains, and I thought Alaska probably looks similar.

 4×4 Trail up Matroosberg